OnlineRBACFixing/OnlineRBACFixing/README.md

 ![H_ResponseTime](img/H_responseTime.png)

-The figure below shows the minimum timeout needed to obtain a feasible solution for these inputs as a function of their size.
+The figure above shows the minimum timeout needed to obtain a feasible solution for these inputs as a function of their size.
 Minimum timeout needed to compute feasible solution to _Firewall1_ (y axis, secs) as a function of the number of users (x axis).
 Along the x-axis we also note the size of the corresponding CNF formula.
 The results are also available in plain text in [Results.txt](dataset/complexity/Results.txt)

 ### Quality of incomplete solutions